opnsense/docs/source/manual/settingsmenu.rst

 Tunables
 --------

-Tunables are the settings that go into the ``sysctl.conf`` file, which allows tweaking of low-level system settings.
+Tunables are the settings that go into the ``loader.conf`` and ``sysctl.conf`` files, which allows tweaking of low-level system settings.
 They can be set by going to :menuselection:`System --> Settings --> Tunables`.

 Here, the currently active settings can be viewed and new ones can be created.
-All valid ``sysctl.conf`` settings can be added this way if desired.
 A list of possible values can be obtained by issuing ``sysctl -a`` on an OPNsense shell.
+Additional tunables may exist depending on boot loader capabilities and kernel module support.

 -------------
 Miscellaneous